 When necessary, the Agency releases Travel Health Notices outlining potential risks to Canadian travellers and recommending measures to help reduce those risks.

 Obtain travel health insurance

+Purchase the best private travel health insurance you can afford, even if you’re taking a day trip to the United States.
 It’s your responsibility to obtain and understand the terms of your travel health insurance policy.
 Your credit card company may offer health and travel insurance, but don’t assume that coverage is automatically included or that the card alone provides adequate coverage.
 Some companies charge an additional premium for travel coverage.
 Others require that you use their card to pay for your travel arrangements.
 Verify the conditions, limitations and requirements before departure.

 Ask your health care provider to fill in the portion of the insurance questionnaire on pre-existing conditions to avoid future problems.
 For example, you may have a pre-existing condition, such as borderline diabetes or high blood pressure, that doesn’t require you to take medication at this time.
-If you fail to indicate all pre-existing conditions on the form and then need the coverage while abroad, the insurance company may refuse to pay your hospital bills.
+If you fail to indicate all pre-existing conditions on the form and then need the coverage while abroad, the insurance company may refuse to pay your medical bills.